CrowdHailer/vulcanize/README.md

 ### Error Handling

-Forms are designed to offer flexible error handling while limiting the ways that invalid can get to the core program.
-Each attribute method by default raises an error if the raw value is invalid or is missing from an attribute that was required.
-If an optional block is given then instead of failing the block will be called with the raw value and the error that would have been raised.
+Forms are designed to offer flexible error handling while limiting the ways that invalid can pass through to the core program.
+Each attribute method raises an error if the coercion fails or if raw input is missing from an attribute that was required.
+If a block is passed to the method then instead of failing the block will be called with the raw value and the error that would have been raised.
+This allows several different ways to handle bad input.

 Usecase 1: return raw input and error so the user can edit the raw value.